U.S. Senate panel votes to confirm Obama's pick for IRS chief

 Koskinen is a 74-year-old lawyer with little tax experience, but is an adept manager with a reputation as a trouble-shooter.
 He would replace the IRS’s acting commissioner, Danny Werfel.

 Koskinen would join the IRS as it recovers from its worst crisis in more than a decade.
-In May, the agency apologized for targeting conservative political groups inappropriately and the furor that ensued cost then-acting Commissioner Steve Miller his job.
+In May, the agency apologized for targeting conservative political groups inappropriately and the furor that ensued cost Werfel his job.

 Before the committee vote, some Republicans complained that Democrats rushed Koskinen’s nomination.
 His confirmation hearing ended on Wednesday, leaving little time for following up, they said.